 Whether you’re a beginner or a seasoned cyclist, you may be interested in bike pegs.
 While BMX bike pegs are most common on stunt bikes, you can also install them on other models for various reasons.

 This ultimate guide will provide everything you need to know, including selection and installation tips.
 Whether you want to do tricks on mountain trails or in the skatepark, you’ll be a bike peg pro by the end of this article.

-- Bike pegs are mostly used on bmx bikes to enable riders to do tricks, such as grinding.
+- Bike pegs are small rods that stick out from the wheel axle and are mostly used on BMX bikes to enable riders to do tricks, such as grinding.

 - There are three basic steps to installing bike pegs: removing the nut, installing the peg and putting the nut back on.